-Staff were aware of national oral health campaigns and local schemes in supporting patients to live healthier lives.
+Staff were aware of and involved with national oral health campaigns and local schemes in supporting patients to live healthier lives.
 For example, local stop smoking services.
 They directed patients to these schemes when necessary.
-In addition, staff visited baby groups and schools to provide oral health advice, and attended coffee mornings at their local community centre where they gave out dental products.
-The provider explained, they had recently co-ordinated with one school to attend a parent's evening, to educate parents on oral health.

 The dentists described to us the procedures they used to improve the outcomes for patients with gum disease.
 This involved providing patients preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition